1: Visualize your success.

-The holidays can be quite stressful when you’re trying to keep a healthy eating regimen.
+The holidays are usually a time when cravings are intense!
+It can be quite stressful, when you’re trying to keep a healthy eating regimen.
 Old habits come back running, and temptation is strong!

 Don’t fret, I’ve put together some of my 10 best tips to help you enjoy the holidays while staying on track with your healthy eating habits.